 But I think this is just the beginning.
-I think after Ukraine, he is going to -- he is going to be pursuing this in Moldova, and I think we are likely to see efforts to create problems and drive wedges between the United States and its allies, and particularly its Baltic allies.
+I think after Ukraine, he is going to-he is going to be pursuing this in Moldova, and I think we are likely to see efforts to create problems and drive wedges between the United States and its allies, and particularly its Baltic allies.

-12 Senator Donnelly: Would you agree that if NATO doesn't 13 live up to its obligations in Latvia, that would be the end 14 of NATO?
+Senator DONNELLY.
+Would you agree that if NATO doesn't live up to its obligations in Latvia, that would be the end of NATO?

-15 Ambassador Edelman: Absolutely.

-16 Senator Donnelly: Ms. Flournoy?
+Ambassador Edelman.
+Absolutely.
+Senator Donnelly.
+Ms. Flournoy?

-17 Ms. Flournoy: Yes, I don't disagree with anything that Ambassador Edelman said.
-But my sense is that Putin may not 18 19 have a clear strategic endgame.
-He is a very tactical 20 thinker, and he is sitting on top of a former great power 21 that is unquestionably in decline demographically, 22 economically, plagued by corruption, poor governance.
-But 23 that doesn't make it any less dangerous, because I think he 24 will lash out along the way, trying to reestablish his 25 sphere of influence.
+Ms. Flournoy.
+Yes, I don't disagree with anything that Ambassador Edelman said.
+But my sense is that Putin may not have a clear strategic endgame.
+He is a very tactical thinker, and he is sitting on top of a former great power that is unquestionably in decline demographically, economically, plagued by corruption, poor governance.
+But that doesn't make it any less dangerous, because I think he will lash out along the way, trying to reestablish his sphere of influence.

-Senator Donnelly: Do you think he takes a chance wherever he sees a weakness?
+Senator DONNELLY.
+Do you think he takes a chance wherever he sees a weakness?

-Ms. Flournoy: I do.
-And I think that is why it is so important that we follow through on the reassurance initiatives for NATO, on our posture, bolstering our posture, underwriting Article 5.
-And my own belief is that we should be doing more to help the Ukrainians defend themselves.
+Ms. FLOURNOY.
+I do.
+I think that is why it is so important that we follow through on the reassurance initiatives for NATO, on our posture, bolstering our posture, underwriting Article 5 [of the Washington Treaty].
+My own belief is that we should be doing more to help the Ukrainians defend themselves.

-9 Senator Donnelly: Thank you.
+Senator DONNELLY.
+Thank you.

-11 Chairman McCain: Senator Sullivan?
+Chairman McCain.
+Senator Sullivan?

-12 Senator Sullivan: Thank you, Mr. Chairman.
+Senator Sullivan.
+Thank you, Mr. Chairman.

-And again, I want to thank the panelists.
-Appreciate your great service to our country.
-And the joint statement, it is very helpful when we get those kind of joint statements.
+Again, I want to thank the panelists.
+Appreciate your great service to our country, and the joint statement, it is very helpful when we get those kind of joint statements.

-You know, we have been discussing a lot of the challenges, certainly, that we have as a country in terms of national security.
+We have been discussing a lot of the challenges, certainly, that we have as a country in terms of national security.
 We also have a lot of strengths.
-And to me, the ultimate strength that we have is the men and women in uniform who continue to volunteer, raise their right hand, post-9/11 so they know what the risks are, to serve our country.
+To me, the ultimate strength that we have is the men and women in uniform who continue to volunteer, raise their right hand, post-September 11 so they know what the risks are, to serve our country.

-And I have had the great honor, I get to spend a lot of time with our troops.
+I have had the great honor, I get to spend a lot of time with our troops.
 I am sure that was a great part of both of your jobs.
-And just in the last two weekends, I was at the National Training Center a couple of weekends ago with thousands of young Alaskan soldiers training out there.
-And this past weekend, I was with a smaller group of ANGLICO Marines, Reservists, and this time with the troops for me raises a very interesting question I would like the two of you to maybe comment on.
+Just in the last 2 weekends, I was at the National Training Center a couple of weekends ago with thousands of young Alaskan soldiers training out there.
+This past weekend, I was with a smaller group of Air Naval, Gunfire Liaison Company marines, reservists, and this time with the troops for me raises a very interesting question

+I would like the two of you to maybe comment on.

-8 You know, what we hear from our civilian leaders a lot, 9 President included, is that we consistently hear that we are 10 a war-weary nation.
-There is a subtle element to that, I 11 think, that it kind of is used as an excuse in some ways 12 that we are not going to be taking any kind of action 13 because we are weary.
+What we hear from our civilian leaders a lot, President included, is that we consistently hear that we are a war-weary nation.
+There is a subtle element to that, I think, that it kind of is used as an excuse in some ways that we are not going to be taking any kind of action because we are weary.

 But when you spend time with the troops, and they have sacrificed a lot in the last 12 years, we all know that.
-But one of the concerns that they raised, at least with me -- and these are just anecdotal, but I am throwing them out there -- is they want to deploy.
+But one of the concerns that they raised, at least with me-and these are just anecdotal, but I am throwing them out there-is they want to deploy.
 They joined the military to serve their country.
 They don't want to be sitting around.